Document Type : case report

 - Ghazal Azad 4

-3 Department of pathology, Cancer Institute, Imam Khomeini Hospital complex, Tehran university of medical sciences
+3 Department of Pathology, Cancer Institute, Imam Khomeini Hospital Complex, Tehran University of Medical Sciences, Tehran, Iran.

 Abstract

 Case presentation: A 4-year-old boy was admitted for evaluation of persistent recurrent gross hematuria, which continued despite previous surgery for suspected urethral stricture.
-Initial laboratory tests revealed significant hematuria, proteinuria, and mildly elevated inflammatory markers, raising concerns for nephritis.
+Initial laboratory tests showed significant hematuria, proteinuria, and mildly elevated inflammatory markers, raising concerns for nephritis.
 The patient was initially diagnosed with post-streptococcal glomerulonephritis (PSGN), but this was later excluded.
-A renal biopsy revealed membranous glomerulonephritis (MGN) stage I-II, and further immunological testing, including ANA and anti-dsDNA antibodies, led to the final diagnosis of lupus nephritis class V. The findings were consistent with systemic lupus erythematosus, confirming the diagnosis.
+A renal biopsy revealed membranous glomerulonephritis (MGN) stage I-II, and further immunological testing, including antinuclear antibodies (ANA) and anti-dsDNA antibodies, led to the final diagnosis of lupus nephritis class V. The findings were consistent with systemic lupus erythematosus, confirming the diagnosis.

 Conclusion: We report a pediatric patient diagnosed with Class V lupus nephritis based on renal biopsy, presenting with recurrent hematuria.
-This case emphasizes the importance of early nephrology consultation, serial testing, and renal biopsy to ensure accurate diagnosis and appropriate management.
+This case emphasizes the importance of early nephrology consultation, serial testing, and renal biopsy for accurate diagnosis and appropriate management.

 Keywords